d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 ## Project Registration

 This is new API development from D-Rec platform.
-User will enter the following details while registeringz projvect.
+User enters the following details while registering project.

 > [!NOTE]
 > Client will confirm us on considering I-REC standards to be used while creating D-Rec certificate